Anisotropic dark energy stars: Introduction

 Several researchers have analyzed the gravastar solutions using semi-analytic or analytic methods.
-For example, Catto\"{e}n et al \cite{faber} proposed a thick shell anisotropic gravastar model which has the advantage of smoothing out the large pressure jump present in the original MM model.
-Dymnikova \cite{dymnikova} found new analytic solutions of the gravastar type, G-lumps, and $\Lambda $-black holes.
-Related new solutions of nonsingular black holes were also found by Mbonye and Kazanas \cite{mbonye}.
-Their solutions have an interior de Sitter geometry containing matter.
-Chirenti and Rezzolla \cite{chirenti} found thick and thin shell gravastar solutions and studied their stability.
-Chan et al. \cite{chan} studied anisotropic phantom energy stars; while Lobo \cite{lobo} studied gravastar solutions with a quintessence-like equation of state.
-Nicolini et al. \cite{Nicolini:2008aj}, \cite{Nicolini:2005vd}, obtained ``mini-gravastar" and regular black hole solutions.
+For example, \cite{faber} proposed a thick shell anisotropic gravastar model which has the advantage of smoothing out the large pressure jump present in the original MM model. \cite{dymnikova00} found new analytic solutions of the gravastar type, G-lumps, and $\Lambda $-black holes.
+Related new solutions of nonsingular black holes were also found by \cite{mbonye}.
+Their solutions have an interior de Sitter geometry containing matter. \cite{chirenti} found thick and thin shell gravastar solutions and studied their stability. \cite{chan} studied anisotropic phantom energy stars; while \cite{lobo} studied gravastar solutions with a quintessence-like equation of state. \cite{Nicolini06} obtained ``mini-gravastar" and regular black hole solutions.

 Due to the large compactness of the gravastars it could be difficult to distinguish a gravastar from a black hole.
-Some arguments against the existence of gravastars, that could be verifiable through observations, were given by Broderick and Narayan \cite{narayan}.
-On the other hand, positive detection features must include high energy particles emitted from the surface of the dark energy stars, as pointed out by Barbieri and Chapline \cite{barbieri}.
-The model of dark energy stars, or gravastars, is an interesting alternative to black holes and it is worth to explore its characteristics.
+Some arguments against the existence of gravastars, that could be verifiable through observations, were given by \cite{narayan}.
+On the other hand, positive detection features must include high energy particles emitted from the surface of the dark energy stars, as pointed out by \cite{barbieri}.
+The model of dark energy stars, or gravastars, is an interesting model which could alleviate the black holes singularities and it is worth to explore its characteristics.